cjlcooper/CooperAFNetworkSingleton/README.md

 # CooperAFNetworkSingleton
-AF network framework based on a single package
+A network framework based on AFNetworking